eliapizzati/outflows_cii_halos/README.md

 Other scritps that I created and that are not part of the workflow are:

- - _Cooling.py_ and _cooling_switchers.py_ study the cooling function to check that everything is behaving well.
+ - _Cooling.py_ and _cooling_switchers.py_ (requires gnedincooling):  study the cooling function to check that everything is behaving well.
 The cooling function is defined in gnedincooling

- - _trial_spectrum.py_: tries to study the spectral shape of the CII line
+ - _trial_spectrum.py_ (requires gnedincooling): tries to study the spectral shape of the CII line

  - _temp_fuji_alpine_comparison.py_: compares the two sets of data